 This year’s Youth and Philanthropy Fund grants:

-In April 1998, the Board of Directors of Berks County Community Foundation approved the creation of a Youth Advisory Committee (YAC) in order to give interested Berks County youth a hands-on experience in philanthropy.
+In April 1998, the Board of Directors of Berks County Community Foundation approved the creation of a Youth Advisory Committee (YAC) to give interested Berks County youth a hands-on experience in philanthropy.
 Berks County Community Foundation strongly believes that young people should be able to participate in community decisions that affect them and their peers.
-Members of YAC had the annual responsibility of making decisions about the distribution of $15,000 in grants from Berks County Community Foundation’s Youth and Philanthropy Fund to programs and projects that serve Berks County teens.
+Members of YAC had the annual responsibility of making decisions about the distribution of grants from Berks County Community Foundation’s Youth and Philanthropy Fund to programs and projects that serve Berks County teens.

 In 2019, YAC merged with another program to become the Youth Advisory Board, a program of Berks County Community Foundation and the Youth Volunteer Corps of Reading.

 Grants are now distributed annually from the Youth and Philanthropy Fund of Berks County Community Foundation through the Youth Advisory Board, which is run by VOiCEup Berks.

 The new Youth Advisory Board program combines the grant-awarding component of YAC with the service-learning component of the Youth Volunteer Corps of Reading.
 The Youth Volunteer Corps of Reading is an affiliate of a national program.
 VOiCEup Berks runs the local affiliate.

 From 1998 to 2021, the Youth and Philanthropy Fund of Berks County Community Foundation distributed 113 grants totaling $353,258.
 Learn more here: https://bccf.org/youth/

 Students from the Youth Advisory Board participate in a service project at Rock Hollow Woods Environmental Center during the 2020-2021 school year.